CentroidKV: Efficient Long-Context LLM Inference via KV Cache Clustering: Related Work

 \section{Related Work}

-\textbf{KV Cache Eviction.} Eviction-based methods focus on selectively maintaining a fixed-size KV cache during the decoding stage.
-H2O \cite{zhang2023h2o} retains a limited budget of KV cache by greedily discarding unimportant tokens based on the accumulated attention score.
-StreamingLLM \cite{xiao2023efficient} preserves the initial few tokens along with the recent tokens, based on the identification of attention sinks.
-SnapKV \cite{li2024snapkv} selects important tokens for each attention head based on the observation window of prompts.
-FastGen \cite{ge2023model} conducts profiling for attention heads and dynamically evicts tokens based on different attention patterns.
-However, these methods suffer from performance degradation in the long context scenario, since the information of the discarded token will be lost permanently.
+\paragraph{KV Cache Compression.} Eviction-based approaches aim to maintain a fixed-size KV cache during decoding by selectively retaining informative tokens.
+H2O \citep{zhang2023h2o} retains a limited budget of KV cache by greedily discarding unimportant tokens based on the accumulated attention score.
+StreamingLLM \citep{xiao2023efficient} preserves the initial few tokens along with the recent tokens, based on the identification of attention sinks.
+SnapKV \citep{li2024snapkv} selects important tokens for each attention head based on the observation window of prompts.
+FastGen \citep{ge2023model} conducts profiling for attention heads and dynamically evicts tokens based on different attention patterns.
+Despite their efficiency, these methods suffer from performance degradation in the long context scenario, since the information of the discarded token will be lost permanently.
+To mitigate this limitation, subsequent approaches \citep{zhangcam, wan2024d2o} introduce compensation mechanisms that merge evicted tokens into the remaining cache.
+However, their reliance on preliminary eviction still constrains their ability to preserve full contextual information.
+ClusterKV \citep{liu2024clusterkv} employs K-means clustering to enhance the retrieval of salient tokens; however, the high computational overhead of iterative clustering procedures limits its practicality for latency-sensitive online inference scenarios.
+Another line of work, such as PyramidKV \citep{cai2024pyramidkv} and PyramidInfer \citep{yang2024pyramidinfer}, focuses on optimizing cache budget allocation across layers to improve overall model accuracy.

-\textbf{KV cache merging.} CaM \cite{zhangcam} adaptively merges to-be-evicted value states into the remaining value cache.
-D2O \cite{wan2024d2o} introduces a compensation mechanism that merges discarded tokens with similar ones.
-Both methods rely heavily on preliminary token eviction, which limits their ability to preserve model performance.
-Squeezed Attention \cite{hooper2024squeezed} and ClusterKV \cite{liu2024clusterkv} employ offline K-means clustering to faster retrieve important tokens.
-However, K-means clustering incurs substantial computational overhead, making it impractical for online scenarios.
-KVMerger \cite{wang2024model} proposes an effective KV cache merging algorithm based on token similarity.
-However, its merging sets are constrained to be sequentially consecutive, and the similarity computations remain computationally expensive.

-\textbf{Bipartite Soft Matching.} Introduced by ToMe \cite{bolya2022token}, Bipartite Soft Matching (BSM) is an algorithm designed to merge tokens in Vision Transformers (ViT) \cite{dosovitskiy2020image}, which is as fast as token pruning.
-Recent studies \cite{bolya2023token, kim2024token,tran2024accelerating} have extended BSM to enhance the efficiency of ViTs and Stable Diffusion \cite{rombach2022high} without compromising model performance.
+\paragraph{Bipartite Soft Matching.} Introduced by ToMe \citep{bolya2022token}, Bipartite Soft Matching (BSM) is an algorithm designed to merge tokens in Vision Transformers (ViT) \citep{dosovitskiy2020image}, which is as fast as token pruning.
+Recent studies \citep{bolya2023token, kim2024token,tran2024accelerating} have extended BSM to enhance the efficiency of ViTs and Stable Diffusion \citep{rombach2022high} without compromising model performance.